(approx) 1 Hour

 Construction.
 This pair of Mirror Relocation Brackets are forged from steel to ensure strength on the trail.
 The finish is glossy black powder coat, shrugging off moisture and rust while looking great, too.
 These parts are made to the highest standards, accommodate the factory mirrors, and come with a pair of door plugs, too.

 Application.
-These black Mirror Relocation Brackets are designed to work on the 2007-2018 JK Wranglers with doors removed.
+These Mirror Relocation Brackets; Black are designed to work on the 2007-2018 JK Wranglers.

 CA Residents: WARNING: Cancer and Reproductive Harm - www.P65Warnings.ca.gov